immcantation/dowser/docs/topics/stitchRegions.md

-**stitchRegions** - *[stitchRegions](stitchRegions.md) Similar to [stitchVDJ](stitchVDJ.md) but with segment IDs instead of nulecotides*
+**stitchRegions** - *[stitchRegions](stitchRegions.md) Similar to [stitchVDJ](stitchVDJ.md) but with segment IDs instead of nucleotides*

 Description
 --------------------

-[stitchRegions](stitchRegions.md) Similar to [stitchVDJ](stitchVDJ.md) but with segment IDs instead of nulecotides
+[stitchRegions](stitchRegions.md) Similar to [stitchVDJ](stitchVDJ.md) but with segment IDs instead of nucleotides

 Usage